romaricpascal/romaricpascal.is/content/posts/button-hover-effect-with-custom-properties.md

   </div>
 </div>

+Now let's enter the realm of custom properties for creating the effect.

-Breaking down shorthands
+Breaking down complex property values
 ---

 To make the button stick out more, or appear pressed, the first part of the effect is adjusting its shadow.
 Longer shadow and the button looks taller, smaller one and it looks shorter.
+Bluntly, we could define the whole `box-shadow` property on both states:

 <style>
   .button--with-static-adjustable-shadows:hover,